ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 elements Item and Card or unify them into a common concept.
 This will help developers to pick the right tool for their job as well as clarify the future development of the two concepts.

-### All UI-Elements

-The UI-Framework attempts to be the source for all visual elements in ILIAS and thus supersede the current templating.
-The challenge is two-fold: on the one hand the required elements need to be implemented in the UI-framework, on the other hand the components need to use the UI-framework for their actual rendering.

 ### Define JS-Patterns for the UI-Framework